gjsxo0828/multimodal/dataPreparationVQA.md

 ```python
 print(llava_call("Does it appear to be rainy?", "./images/eyesight.png"))
 ```
->  No, the image shows a clear and sunny day.
-The weather appears to be pleasant with no signs of rain in the image provided.
+>  No, the image shows a sunny day with clear skies.
+The man is holding a banana up to his ear as if he's talking into it, which is not possible, suggesting a playful or humorous situation rather than any indication of rain.

 ```python
 print(llava_call("Does this person have 20/20 vision?", "./images/eyesight.png"))
 ```
->  In the image, you've provided a person holding up what appears to be a banana.
-The person seems to be posing for a photo and is standing outdoors, likely on a hill or embankment given the slope of the ground beneath them.
-It's not possible to determine if someone has 20/20 vision just by looking at an image; that would require assessing their visual acuity in person.
-However, the individual appears to be focused and is holding up something that looks like a banana with care, which could suggest good vision or simply an interest in the item they're holding.
+>   The image you've provided shows a person holding a banana up to their face, seemingly taking a picture or examining it.
+However, the image quality is quite low and blurry, making it difficult to discern any fine details of the person's eyesight, as they are not visible in this photo.
+>
+> To determine if someone has 20/20 vision, a thorough eye examination would be necessary to check for refractive errors such as nearsightedness or farsightedness, and to assess visual acuity by reading letters on an eye chart.
+The image does not provide sufficient detail to make any accurate assessment about the person's vision.

 ## 3. 이미지 캡셔닝